 - POST creates a new instance of a resource

-- PUT writes data to a resource and changes it
+- PUT writes data to a resource and thus changes it

 - DELETE deletes an instance of a resource

-A REST call to retrieve a specific production order from a REST capable ERP system could look like this over an existing http connection
+A REST call to retrieve a specific production order from a REST-enabled ERP system could then look like this via an existing http connection:

-The second line tells the ERP system in which format the response should be sent.
+The second line specifies to the ERP system the format in which the response is to be made.